Camping in the Tahoe Basin

 Shelly is on the south end of Lake Tahoe on highway 89 across from

 Baldwin Beach.
-It is run by the Livermore Area Recreation and Parks District on Forest
+It is run by the Livermore Area Recreation and Parks

 Service land.

-Fallen Leaf Lake Campground -
+Leaf Lake Campground -

 Located between Lake Tahoe and Fallen Leaf Lake this campground